conspicio-ok/conspicio-ok/README.md

-  __HI everyone__,
+    __WHO I AM ?__,
-you are on my page, i'm "ok", a programer ;)
+Hi everyone, i'm Raphaël aka "ok", a programer :)

-Here is the language what i know :
+Actually i search a job, i'm student in ESGI school.

+    __MY CURRENTLY PROJECT :__
+I work on OO, OrcaOS, like you can read, it's an os, based on archlinux.
+The goal is to have a simple rice distribution easy to use for started and professional user.
+See you soon for discover it :))

+    __MY LANGUAGE :__
   - C
-- html
+  - HTML5
   - CSS
-- Python
+  - PYTHON

-I search a job for the moment !!
-And i work on OO project, see you soon for to discover it :))